 - Desire to practice in one of the participating practice groups in one of Latham’s US offices

 A complete application package must include the following items:

-- Unofficial or official law school transcript, including your complete grades for the 1L year and fall 2020 grades.
-If your fall grades are not available when you apply, please submit your current transcript with the online application, and then send your updated transcript to Recruiting.Global@lw.com once your fall grades are available.
+- Unofficial or official law school transcript, including your complete grades for the 1L year.
+If your spring 2021 grades are not available when you apply, please submit your current transcript with the online application, and then send your updated transcript to Recruiting.Global@lw.com once your spring 2021 grades are available.

 - A personal statement (approximately 500 words) describing some or all of the items listed here: your academic and leadership achievements, previous work experience, and your intended contributions to Latham’s culture of teamwork, excellence, and inclusion, as well as your selected practice group.